What is office liability insurance?

 Employers’ liability cover

 It’s not only members of the public who might be accidentally hurt at your office.
 An employee might bring a claim if they are injured or hurt whilst at work.
-Employers’ liability cover is a legal requirement if your business employs any staff.
+Employer liability insurance is a legal requirement if your business employs any staff.
 It’s there to protect you (and your team) if something goes wrong and a claim is brought.

 It’s worth noting that even ex-employees might still bring a claim against you, so it’s important to make sure you keep your policy up to date.

-If your business offers any kind of professional service or consultancy, it could be worth investing in professional liability cover.
+If your business offers any kind of professional service or consultancy, it could be worth investing in professional indemnity insurance.

-This type of policy protects you against financial loss if a client claims that you have been careless or negligent during the course of your work.
+This type of policy protects you against financial loss if a client claims that you have been careless during your work.
 For example, if you offer design services and make a mistake on a print run which means your client needs to pay for a reprint, they could hold you liable for the cost.

 Frequently Asked Questions